 I love typing, but I have zero creative writing ability.
 ZERO.
 I’ve blogged before, but it usually means sitting for hours at my computer with a few clumsy sentences written and no ideas for how to proceed.

-I found a course, Transcribe Anywhere, and quickly knew that I had found something that was going to work for me and help me find transcription jobs that bring in extra income.
+I found a course, Transcribe Anywhere, and quickly knew I had found something that was going to work for me and help me find transcription jobs that bring in extra income.
 (Here’s The Write Life’s review of the Transcribe Anywhere course if you want details.)

 Typing exactly what I hear from audio requires no creativity, unless you count the creative punctuation required to break up someone’s looooong run-on sentence into smaller chunks.

-What it does require is all of the things that I already knew I was good at, and the course taught me to how to use those skills to build a business.
+What it does require is all of the things I already knew I was good at, and the course taught me how to use those skills to build a business.

 I work part-time working as a remote transcriptionist, about 20 hours a week, and I’m consistently able to bring in around $2,000 per month for my family.